How to skip a line in Python

 Line 3

-sep="\n", you're telling Python to use a newline character as the separator instead. - This effectively prints each argument on a new line, offering a concise alternative to using multiple
+sep="\n", you're telling Python to use a newline character instead. - This effectively places each argument on its own line, offering a concise way to format output without needing multiple

 Using string formatting with line breaks